Ya-Foo/MUN-register/documents/DOCUMENTATION.md

 ## Contributing

 > [!NOTE]
 > If this is your first time contributing to this project, please add your name to the [CONTRIBUTION.md](CONTRIBUTORS.md) file along with the date when you joined this project and your GitHub username.
 This is so that you guys all get acknowledged for your hard work.
+(Optional, "sign" using an ASCII art or whatever or add a "hello world" program in your favourite programming language)

 1. Ensure you have Python and Git installed.
 2. Create a GitHub account if not already done so.